About Seamless Sump Bio Media

 • Allows plenty of flow rate for an efficient reaction

-• Does not alter your water chemistry
+• Doesn’t alter your water chemistry

 • Easy to clean and recharge